rod-driscoll/essentials-custom-rooms/essentials-basic-room-epi/README.md

 We are now going to define an instance of BasicAudioDriver for the program volume and another for the mic level.

 Now we have volume and mic control working.

+## Tutorial stage 4.1 - Adding a list of levels to the audio DSP

+TODO - docs.

+The audio driver has been moved so that there is only one line to call the audio driver from the main interface driver, and then the audio driver calls a level driver for room vol and another for room mics, then a subpage reference list driver contains an instance of level driver for each level.
+The level driver now takes sigs rather than join numbers so that it can work for regular sigs and sigs inside of smart objects.